Leen-CSS-Team/EMUL/README_en.md

 Feel free to dive in!
 Open an issue or submit PRs.

+For more ways to participate and contribute, please refer to[Help us(Chinese)](https://leen-css-team.gitee.io/emul-docs/#/others/help-us)

+All EMUL community activities comply with [Contributor Covenant](https://www.contributor-covenant.org/)

 ## License

 #### This product is under the MIT open source agreement